 Scanning Laser Wavelength/Fourier Transform Acquisition

 In order to handle measurements of optical components with parallel front and back surfaces, ZYGO introduced a tunable, coherent laser source [Deck] in which the wavelength of light can be swept in a controllable way.
-This innovation had several advantages: It allowed for analysis of obtained data based on a Fourier transformation.
-Additionally, separate reflections from the front and back surfaces of the sample could be taken, which allowed for independent measurements of those surfaces.
-Finally, this method made it possible to take measurements of the optical thickness of the sample.
+This innovation enabled analysis based on a Fourier transformation.
+Additionally, separate reflections from the front and back surfaces of the sample could be taken in one measurement, which allowed for independent measurements of those surfaces.
+This method also made it possible to take measurements of the sample optical thickness.
+This technique is limited to ~1.5 mm optical thickness, limited by the scanning range of lasers.
+Also the thinner the part the longer the measurement time, up to 60 seconds, making the acquisition vulnerable to environmental vibrations and air turbulence decreasing repeatability of measurements.

 Vibration Insensitive/Low Coherence